Weekend Getaways in Vermont

 My favorite part is the breathtaking setting—nestled on 245 acres of rolling hills, gardens, meadows, and ponds, it’s an underrated escape into Vermont’s natural beauty.

-I thought the guest rooms were cozy and elegant, with fireplaces, warm wooden accents, and countryside views that instantly put me at ease.
+I thought our room for two days was cozy and elegant, with fireplaces, warm wooden accents, and countryside views that instantly put me at ease.

 For me, the farm-to-table breakfasts made with local ingredients were the best way to start each morning.